HMS Phoenix (1783): Channel

 Although Phoenix had missed the battle of Trafalgar, she saw action in November 1805.
 Baker was under orders to patrol west of the Isles of Scilly when meeting some merchantmen he received intelligence that they had seen a small squadron of presumably French ships of the line in the Bay of Biscay.
 The British were looking for the celebrated Rochefort squadron of five sail of the line, three frigates, and two brigs, under Rear-admiral Zacharie Allemand, which was loose somewhere in the Atlantic (the Allemand's expedition of 1805).
 Baker decide to investigate.

 On 2 November 1805, Phoenix discovered four ships, which Baker presumed to be part of the Rochefort squadron, but were actually vessels under Rear Admiral Dumanoir, consisting of four French ships of the line that had escaped Trafalgar.
-Phoenix sailed in search of Sir Robert Strachan's squadron to report the find, who, as it happened, was fairly close by.
+Phoenix sailed in search of Sir Richard Strachan's squadron to report the find, who, as it happened, was fairly close by.
 During the ensuing Battle of Cape Ortegal, Phoenix and the other British frigates harassed the French rear.
 While doing so, she helped to capture the French ship Scipion, which was then commissioned into the Royal Navy.
 During the action Phoenix lost two men killed and four wounded.
-Serving aboard Phoenix at this time, as First lieutenant was Samuel Brown, later to become a distinguished engineer and reach the rank of captain.
+Serving aboard Phoenix at this time, as first lieutenant was Samuel Brown, later to become a distinguished engineer and reach the rank of captain.

 In December 1805, Captain Zachary Mudge took command of Phoenix.